pointfreeco/swift-snapshot-testing/README.md

 While most snapshot testing libraries in the Swift community are limited to `UIView`s and `UIImage`s, SnapshotTesting can work with _any_ value and _any_ format on _any_ Swift platform!

 The `assertSnapshot` function accepts a value and any snapshot strategy that value supports.
-This means that a [view](Documentation/Available-Snapshot-Strategies.md#uiview) or [view controller](Documentation/Available-Snapshot-Strategies.md#uiviewcontroller) can be tested against an image representation _and_ against a textual representation of its properties and hierarchy.
+This means that a [view](Documentation/Available-Snapshot-Strategies.md#uiview) or [view controller](Documentation/Available-Snapshot-Strategies.md#uiviewcontroller) can be tested against an image representation _and_ against a textual representation of its properties and subview hierarchy.

 ``` swift
 assertSnapshot(matching: vc, as: .image)
 assertSnapshot(matching: vc, as: .recursiveDescription)
 ```

-View testing is highly configurable.
-You can generate device-agnostic snapshots from a single simulator.
+View testing is [highly configurable](Documentation/Available-Snapshot-Strategies.md#uiviewcontroller).
+You can override trait collections (for specific size classes and content size categories) and generate device-agnostic snapshots, all from a single simulator.

 ``` swift
 assertSnapshot(matching: vc, as: .image(on: .iPhoneSe))